edamianreynoso/arc-assb-controller/paper/main_draft.md

 ### 2.2 Emotion in Reinforcement Learning

 Recent work uses emotion-like signals as reinforcement shaping or exploration modulation (Moerland et al., 2018).
 Related directions study how physiological/homeostatic variables can be embedded into RL objectives (Keramati & Gutkin, 2014), and how constraints and safety objectives can be enforced in learning systems (Garcia & Fernández, 2015).
+In safe RL, these objectives are typically formalized as Constrained Markov Decision Processes (CMDP) (Altman, 1999) and addressed with constrained policy optimization methods (Achiam et al., 2017).
+External safety benchmark suites such as AI Safety Gridworlds (Leike et al., 2017), Safety Gym (Ray et al., 2019), and Safety-Gymnasium (Ji et al., 2023) motivate standardized evaluation protocols, while recent surveys systematize constraint formulations (Wachi et al., 2024).
 However, these approaches typically lack:
 - Homeostatic regulation with safety thresholds
 - Anti-rumination mechanisms (DMN control)
 - Memory gating under stress
+- Benchmarks targeting internal stability dynamics (recovery, rumination, effort)

 ### 2.3 Emotion Regulation, Rumination, and the Default Mode Network

 ARC is directly inspired by cognitive emotion regulation mechanisms commonly attributed to prefrontal control (Ochsner & Gross, 2005).
+More broadly, self-regulation has been described as discrepancy-reducing feedback loops (Carver & Scheier, 1982), and emotion regulation is a mature field with process-level and strategy models (Gross, 1998).
 In humans, dysregulated self-referential processing and the default mode network (DMN) have been linked to rumination-like dynamics (Raichle et al., 2001; Buckner et al., 2008; Hamilton et al., 2015).
 We use DMN-inspired narrative intensity as an engineering proxy for perseveration pressure, and explicitly regulate it as a safety-relevant internal variable.

 ### 2.4 Positioning ARC